federicorossatto/PLAN2SHOW/README.md

 ---

 ## Known limitations

+For what the Actions syntax can and cannot control (e.g. moving heads), see [Scope: what PLAN2SHOW does and does not do](#scope-what-plan2show-does-and-does-not-do) above.

 - Input workbooks must use `.xlsx`.
 - The `TIMELINE` sheet and required column names must not be renamed.